andytudhope/living-blue-book/source/knowledge_repo/index.md

 And the end and the beginning were always there
 Before the beginning and after the end.
 And all is always now." — T. S. Eliot

+"Whoever has sought Me has found Me.
+Whoever has found Me has come to know Me.
+Whoever has known Me has loved Me.
+Whoever has loved Me I have slain.
+Whomever I have slain the payment of the blood money is on Me, and I will Myself be the payment for the blood money that I owe." — _Hadith Qudsi_

 "Say, He is Allah, [who is] One,
 Allah, the Eternal Refuge.